knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

 Now let's work with collisions!

-The ball is bouncing around and could be hitting things but it is not doing anything to it.
+The ball is bouncing around, but it is constantly hitting the floor but it is not doing anything to it.
 So let's work with that.

 In the Roboball_control.lua add a collision event to OnActivate()